sahincoderbd/sahincoderbd/README.md

-# 💫 About Me:
+# 🧑‍💼 About Me:
 Welcome to My GitHub!
-Hi, I’m Sahin, a professional Web Developer currently working at WenextCoder, where I help businesses achieve their digital transformation goals.
+Hi, I’m Sahin, a Web Developer currently working at WenextCoder since almost 2 years, where I help businesses achieve their digital transformation goals.
 I specialize in creating user-focused, scalable, and visually engaging websites and applications.

 💼 **Professional Expertise**
 • **Web Development**: Responsive, SEO-optimized, and performance-driven websites